Is your move to France actually ready?

 Common Mistakes to Avoid

 Sending any payment before physically visiting a property and signing a lease is the fundamental mistake that enables every rental scam.
 There are no exceptions.
 No legitimate rental in France requires payment before lease signing and key handover.
+If a listing feels wrong, or money has already left your account, a consulting call will tell you what recourse you actually have.

 Assuming a listing on a major platform is verified is the second mistake.
 LeBonCoin and similar platforms have fraud filters, but they are imperfect.
 Scam listings appear on every major French rental platform.
 Platform presence does not validate a listing.